Vegetables that Grow in Clay Soil

 - Brussel Sprouts

-That being said, aside from cole crops, there are also a few other vegetables that do well in clayey, such as potatoes and tomatoes.
+That being said, aside from cole crops, there are also a few other vegetables that do well in clay soil.

 You can grow your cauliflower in clay soils since it has high water retaining ability.